alasdairforsythe/pansearch/README.md

+2023: I don't have access to my old account, so I folked this copy to make some modifications for my tokenizer.
+Also renamed to pansearch.

 ##BinSearch

 BinSearch is a super-efficient, in-memory key/value data structure for Go.
 In future it could also expand to be disk-based easily enough.